civicsource/react-inline-confirm/README.md

 # Demo

-1. `npm install` from the root directory
+1. `yarn` from the root directory
-2. `npm run-script build`
-3. `npm run-script start`
+2. `yarn start`
-4. In your browser, navigate to `http://localhost:8080/demo/`
+4. In your browser, navigate to `localhost:3139`

-To reload, repeat steps `2` and `3`, then refresh your browser.
+To reload, simply save your work.
+The app will recompile and your browser will refresh once bundled.